smartprobe/Train_Defect_Detection/README.md

 * Pytorch 0.4.0
 * CUDA 8.0 or higher

-## Data Preparation

-~~* **PASCAL_VOC 07+12**: Please follow the instructions in [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to prepare VOC datasets.
-Actually, you can refer to any others.
-After downloading the data, creat softlinks in the folder data/.~~

 ## Pretrained Model

 We used two pretrained models in our experiments, VGG and ResNet101.
 You can download these pre-trained models from: